Top 10 Tips for College Admissions Essays

 - Can I replace general nouns (“class” or “car”) with something specific (“Honors Geometry” or “Honda Civic”)?

 You may be thinking, “I don’t really like to boast about my personality; I prefer to let my record speak for itself.”
-While you should avoid sounding too arrogant, the college application essay is not the time for modesty.
+While you should try to avoid sounding too arrogant, the college application essay is not the time for modesty.
 The admissions officers are expecting you to celebrate yourself, to underline your strengths and personality, so they can make a quick, accurate judgment about you.

 Tip #7: Demonstrate College-Level Diction